Music Video Production: 2026 Cost Guide

 A basic distribution checklist for music video releases:

-YouTube: Upload in maximum resolution (4K if available).
+YouTube: Upload in maximum resolution (4K if available) and check the current recommended upload encoding settings before export.
 Optimize the title, description, and tags for search.
 Use an eye-catching custom thumbnail.
 Add the video to the artist channel playlist.
 Enable monetization if applicable.

 Instagram/Facebook: Create a cut optimized for square (1:1) or vertical (4:5) format for the main feed.
 Use a 15-30 second teaser for Stories and Reels.